austinsonger/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 - Task 4: Add a secret to the key vault

 #### Task 1: Deploy and configure an Azure VM with Visual Studio 2019 and SQL Server Management Studio

->**Note**: If you are using a lab provider that has both Visual Studio 2019 and SQL Server Management studio installed on your lab computer you can skip this step and go straight to Task 2.

 In this task, you will deploy an Azure VM, connect to it, and download and install Visual Studio 2019 and SQL Server Management Studio (SSMS).